SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

 Using recon modules

 The recon modules are named in a very specific fashion to help the user understand the flow of data inside the tool.
 Modules use the syntax ```<methodology step>/<input table>-<output table>/<module>```.
-The inputs are the first part of each module, and the second is the outputs.
+The inputs are the first part of each module, and the outputs are the second part.
 The module name itself is the tool used to process the data.
 So, recon/domains-hosts/brute-hosts takes domain names (websitename.org) as an input, and outputs hostnames (extranet.websitename.org, etc.).
-If you already know the name of the specific module, recon-ng will figure it out (though tab completion doesn't help) -- for example, ``` use  breachalarm``` works just as well as ```use recon/contacts-creds/breachalarm```
+If you provide the name of the specific module, recon-ng can figure it out (though tab completion doesn't help) -- for example, ``` use  breachalarm``` works just as well as ```use recon/contacts-creds/breachalarm```

-You can also search modules by their inputs or outputs. ```search domains-``` will show all modules that take domain names as their input, and ```search -contacts``` will show all modules that output contact information.
+You can also search modules by their inputs or outputs. ```search domains-``` displays all modules that take domain names as their input, and ```search -contacts``` displays all modules that outputs contact information.

 ##### Preparing